Interlisp/Interlisp.github.io/content/en/history/glossary/_index.md

 ## Vocabulary and relationships

 AltoLisp
-:  An (unsuccessful) attempt to build a Lisp-based OS for running Interlisp on an Alto.
+: An experimental microcoded implementation of Interlisp on an Alto personal computer.

 Break package
 : The Interlisp subsystem that comprises the debugger (also known as break window) and other debugging facilities.
 Named after the `BREAK` function and breakpoints.

 Briefing Blurb
-: Any one of the technical reports in a series that introduced Xerox PARC newcomers to the computing and network environment at the Computer Science Laboratory.
+: One of the several documents that introduced Xerox PARC newcomers to the computing and network environment of the Computer Science Laboratory.
 Written in an upbeat style, their titles followed a pattern that included the expression "Briefing Blurb" such as *The Alto-Dolphin-Dorado Briefing Blurb: Exploring the Ethernet with Mouse and Keyboard* and *The Briefing Blurb: Exploring the Ethernet with Mouse and Keyboard*.

 Carol, Fugue, Harmony, Intermezzo, Koto, Lyric, Medley : Named releases of Interlisp-D.  All are obsolete except Medley.